Waves and fields

 From a classical perspective in the history of electromagnetism, the electromagnetic field can be regarded as a smooth, continuous field, propagated in a wavelike manner; whereas from the perspective of quantum field theory, the field is seen as quantized, being composed of individual particles.

-The field model represents the electromagnetic interactions between objects, whereby through the enormous amount of participating particles, the interference potentials are adding up to show an almost physical existence.
+The field model represents the electromagnetic interactions between objects.
+Due to the enormous number of participating particles, the interference potentials combine to create an almost physical presence.